gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

   * Add the new file into the working copy
     * git add newfile.txt

-  * Commit any changes you've made, and comment on those changes
+  * Commit any changes you've made, agitnd comment on those changes
     * git commit -a -m "created a new file for text"

   * Push changes back to the github repository